cobbzilla/mobiletto/README.md

 *Note: Use a relatively flat structure for better security.*
 The adversary would not know the names of the directories/files unless they also knew your encryption key or had otherwise successfully cracked the encryption.
 All bets are off then!

-# File metadata
-The `metadata` command returns metadata about a single filesystem entry.
-Likewise, the return value from the `list` command is an array of metadata objects.

-A metadata object looks like this:

-    {
-      "name": "fully/qualified/path/to/file",
-      "type": "entry-type",
-      "size": size-in-bytes,
-      "ctime": creation-time-epoch-millis,
-      "mtime": modification-time-epoch-millis
-    }

-The `type` property can be `file`, `dir`, `link`, or `special`.

-Depending on the type of driver, a `list` command may not return all fields.
-The `name` and `type` properties should always be present.
-A subsequent `metadata` command should return all available properties.

 # Key rotation
 Create a mobiletto with your new key, then mirror the old data into it: